Learn how to bulk-generate short-form vertical videos (9:16) for Instagram, TikTok and YouTube using a simple video automation spreadsheet.

 You can customize the template however you like, but let's use it as-is to keep things simple.
 Next, we'll create a feed.

 At the top right of the template editor, click the blue Use Template button.
-Then click Bulk Generation using Feeds and select Create new feed.
+Then click Spreadsheet to Video and select Create new feed.
 Upon clicking Continue, we will be taken to our newly created feed:

 You can think of the feed as a spreadsheet based on a video template.
 As you can see, the template's dynamic elements are mapped to the columns of the feed; Music, Background, and Text.
 As a result, each row of the feed will create its own video once we enter different text values and upload media files.